 HALUK SOYDAN, who joined the USC School of Social Work in 2005, serves as associate dean for faculty affairs and is a senior fellow for global research impact.
+He is specifically responsible for clinical faculty, research professors, professors of practice, and part-time and adjunct faculty.
 Previously, he oversaw the Hamovitch Center for Science in the Human Services, where he helped the center’s portfolio grow from $3 million to more than $49 million.
 He also served as associate dean of research.

 Soydan has been professor of social work at the University of Gothenburg and Stockholm University, dean of social work at Orebro University, and visiting professor at Columbia University and the University of Pennsylvania.
 For 10 years, he was the research director of the Institute for Evidence-Based Social Work Practice, which is part of Sweden's National Board of Health and Welfare.
 His research experience includes program evaluation, systematic research reviews, qualitative studies of how human services organizations work, service delivery among ethnic clients and patients, and core theoretical issues in social work research.

-Soydan has supported the movement for evidence-based research in practice on an international level by serving as an invited expert at the World Health Organization’s Commission on Social Determinants of Health and the Public Health Agency of Canada; as the organizer of the 2002 Evidence-based Knowledge and Sustainable Social Development seminar at the United Nations; as a scientific adviser to the What Works in Crime and Justice Panel of the Swedish National Board of Correctional Services; and as board member of the National Integration Office and co-founder of the International Campbell Collaboration, which he co-chaired from 2001 to 2007.
+Soydan has supported the movement for evidence-based research in practice on an international level by serving as an invited expert at the World Health Organization’s Commission on Social Determinants of Health and the Public Health Agency of Canada; as the organizer of the 2002 Evidence-based Knowledge and Sustainable Social Development seminar at the United Nations; as a scientific adviser to the What Works in Crime and Justice Panel of the Swedish National Board of Correctional Services; and as board member of the Swedish National Integration Office.
+He is co-founder of the International Campbell Collaboration, which he co-chaired from 2001 to 2007.

 He is the recipient of more than 10 prestigious awards, including the Zealous and Devoted Service to the Kingdom honor from the Swedish government in 2004 and the Excellence in Leadership and Creativity Award from the USC School of Social Work in 2011.